Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-41-pyrophytes.md

 "…You’re gonna miss this," he predicted.

 "Life moves on," Xiù said.
-“It’s nice that we get to choose when and how.
-Not everyone has that luxury.”
+"It’s nice that we get to choose when and how.
+Not everyone has that luxury."

 "You’re still gonna miss it though," Lee pressed.

 "…Yeah."

 "Well, hey…" Ackermann unslung the bag he’d been wearing over one shoulder and presented it.
-“I know you won’t be, like, *formally* retired for another month or so, but consider this a retirement gift from us to you.
-One crew to another.”
+"I know you won’t be, like, *formally* retired for another month or so, but consider this a retirement gift from us to you.
+One crew to another."

 Xiù took it with a smile and received a bag that was *much* heavier than it looked.
 Inside was a cardboard box, and inside the box…